amanchandra333/amanchandra333.github.io/_posts/2016-12-07-assembling-a-multicopter.markdown

 * Plug one of your ESC three-wire cables into the throttle channel of the RC receiver.
 (This is usually channel 3.)
 * Turn on the transmitter and set throttle stick to maximum (full up).
 * Connect the LiPo battery.
-You will hear a musical tone then two beeps.
+You will hear a musical tone, then two beeps.
 * After the two beeps, lower the throttle stick to full down.
 * You will then hear a number of beeps (one for each battery cell you’re using) and finally a single long beep indicating the end points have been set and the ESC is calibrated.
 * Disconnect battery.
 Repeat these steps for all ESCs.